LOCAL KNOWLEDGE

 Robert Lowell.jpg

-Here is Berthold standing outside the Faber & Faber offices and one of his 1,500 jacket designs for the publishing company.
+Here is Wolpe standing outside the Faber & Faber offices and one of his 1,500 jacket designs for the publishing company.

-Our partner knew that Berthold had been a Stockwell resident and that his widow still lived in the district.
-Atelier prepared revised designs using Berthold's Albertus typeface and we provided a supporting rationale that described the font Albertus as being 'uniquely indigenous' to Stockwell.
+Ian was aware that the Wolpe family had lived close by for many years.
+Atelier prepared some street nameplates using Wolpe's Albertus typeface and we provided a supporting rationale that described Albertus as being 'indigenous' to this part of South London.
 Lambeth Council enjoyed our typographic tutorial and immediately adopted our proposals for a pilot roll-out across Stockwell.

-When a new street nameplate was installed on Berthold's own road it seemed to us that this much-cherished typeface had finally come home.
+When a new street nameplate was installed on Wolpe's old road it seemed to us that his much-cherished typeface had finally come home.

 paradise road sign.jpg